rust-lang/rust/src/doc/rustc-dev-guide/src/const-eval/interpret.md

 ### Pointer values vs Pointer types

-One common cause of confusion in Miri is that being a pointer *value* and having a pointer *type* are entirely independent properties.
-By "pointer value", we refer to a `Scalar::Ptr` containing a `Pointer` and thus pointing somewhere into Miri's virtual memory.
+One common cause of confusion in the interpreter is that being a pointer *value* and having a pointer *type* are entirely independent properties.
+By "pointer value", we refer to a `Scalar::Ptr` containing a `Pointer` and thus pointing somewhere into the interpreter's virtual memory.
 This is in contrast to `Scalar::Raw`, which is just some concrete integer.

 However, a variable of pointer or reference *type*, such as `*const T` or `&T`,